openxla/xla/docs/operation_semantics.md

 In the above example:

-Input) The operand has a input shape of S32[3,2].
+Input) The operand has an input shape of S32[3,2].
 With a values of `[[1,2],[3,4],[5,6]]`

 Step 1) Base dilation with factor 2 along the row dimension inserts holes